amscotti/local-LLM-with-RAG/readme.md

 This will load the PDFs and Markdown files, generate embeddings, query the collection, and answer the question defined in `app.py`.

+## Running the Streamlit UI

+1. Ensure your virtual environment is activated.
+2. Navigate to the directory containing the `ui.py` script.
+3. Run the Streamlit application by executing `streamlit run ui.py` in your terminal.

+This will start a local web server and open a new tab in your default web browser where you can interact with the application.
+The Streamlit UI allows you to select models, select a folder, providing an easier and more intuitive way to interact with the RAG chatbot system compared to the command-line interface.
+The application will handle the loading of documents, generating embeddings, querying the collection, and displaying the results interactively.

 ## Technologies Used

 - [Langchain](https://github.com/langchain/langchain): A Python library for working with Large Language Model
 - [Ollama](https://ollama.ai/): A platform for running Large Language models locally.
 - [Chroma](https://docs.trychroma.com/): A vector database for storing and retrieving embeddings.
 - [PyPDF](https://pypi.org/project/PyPDF2/): A Python library for reading and manipulating PDF files.
+- [Streamlit](https://streamlit.io/): A web framework for creating interactive applications for machine learning and data science projects.